ibm-cloud-docs/iaas-vpn/ts-fails-ssl-connection.md

 {: shortdesc}

 MotionPro displays the following SSL connection error:

    `The MotionPro client fails to establish the SSL connection.
 Please check the network connection and your certifcate` {: tsSymptoms}

+Possible causes include, but are not limited, to the following:
+{: tsCauses}

+1. Outdated MotionPro client version.
+1. Incorrect system date and time.
+1. DNS cache issue.

 To resolve this issue, follow these steps:
 {: tsResolve}